zeapoz/xrpl/SPEC.md

     The node should *NOT* send mtMANIFESTS after connection if there was no handshake.
     The test waits for the predefined amount of time, ensuring no such messages were received.

+### ZG-CONFORMANCE-019

+    The node sends mtENDPOINTS after the handshake.
+    <>
+    <- mtENDPOINTS

+### ZG-CONFORMANCE-020

+    The node should *NOT* send mtENDPOINTS after connection if there was no handshake.
+    The test waits for the predefined amount of time, ensuring no such messages were received.